bigeasy/xy/diary.md

 Axis rotation: http://www.siggraph.org/education/materials/HyperGraph/modeling/mod_tran/3drota.htm#X-Axis%20Rotation

 parity: http://en.wikipedia.org/wiki/Parity_%28mathematics%29 http://en.wikipedia.org/wiki/Parity_bit
+parity: the number of bits in a byte which are set to 1

 Want to express axis rotations internally without creating a point object. or perhaps use one internally but return an array.